nsvijay04b1/AWS_Certified_Solutions_Architect_Professional/Topics/6_Compute/ELB.md

 	- You can use either the default security policy or one of the other predefined security policies (to disable for example an SSL version).
 	- You cannot create a custom security policy.
 - For other ELBs, you can create a custom security policy.

+# Session Stickiness

+- Stickiness: allows us to control which backend instance to be used for a given connection
+- With no stickiness connections are distributed across all backend services
+- Enabling stickiness:
+    - CLB: we can enable it per LB
+    - ALB: we can enable it per target group
+- When stickiness is enabled, the LB generates a cookie: `AWSALB` which is delivered to the end-user
+- This cookie has a duration defined between 1 sec and 7 days
+- When the user accesses the LB, it provides the cookie to the LB
+- The LB than can decide to route the connection to the same backend instance every time while the cookie is not expired
+- Change of the backed instance if the cookie is present:
+    - If the instance to which the cookie maps to fails, then a new instance will be selected
+    - If the cookie expires => the cookie will be removed, new cookie is created while a new instance is chosen
+- Session stickiness problems: load can become unbalanced